OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/GPS-Expansion.md

 <!-- // mention the ublox chip model -->
 <!-- // mention that the ublox chip translates the information received from the antenna into NMEA messages the omega can understand - maybe include a link to NMEA documentation -->

-The ublox chip used on the GPS expansion is the ublox NEO-6M.
+The ublox chip used on the GPS expansion is the **ublox NEO-6M**.
 This chip translates the information received from the antenna into NMEA messages that the Omega can understand.

 >NMEA is the National Marine Electronics Associtation protocol.
 If you're interested in marine electronics you can read the [wikipedia article on the latest NMEA protocol](https://en.wikipedia.org/wiki/NMEA_2000).

-For more on the ublox chip you can read the [ublox chip datasheet][1]
+For more on the ublox chip, see the [ublox chip datasheet][1].

 #### USB Connector